Ninian Imrie

 Lieutenant-Colonel Ninian Imrie of Denmuir FRSE (died 1820) was a Scottish army officer and geologist.
 He gave the first wholly geological description of the Rock of Gibraltar.
 He stirred the Plutonist versus Neptunist debate during the Scottish Enlightenment.

-Life
+Early life

 His family owned an estate known as Denmuir, near Abdie in Fife.
 He is thought to be born around 1750.